Snow is in the forecast here in Wisconsin, which means it's Soup Season!

 1 head of green cabbage, about one pound, chiffonade cut (don't use purple cabbage, it turns the soup an unappealing grey color)

-14 oz. ring of smoked kielbasa, cut into coins and then halved
+1 lb. smoked ham steak, cut into large pieces or you can substitute a 14 oz. ring of smoked kielbasa, cut into coins

-2 quarts of chicken stock (use a good stock, not broth or bouillin)
+2 quarts of chicken stock (use a good stock, not chicken broth or bouillin cubes)

 6 Tbsp. butter